hr-it-solutions/DD_imgcopyresized/README.md

 # DD_ImgCopyResized
-A reliable and extensible php library > do first resize > then crop image to fix width and height without losing dimension ratio in a user-friendly and simple way.
+A reliable and extensible php library > first resize your image > then crop the image to fix width and height without losing dimension ratio in a user-friendly and simple way.
 Horizontal or landscape format, cut always either from right side or from bottom to get final width and height without stretching.
-Save original width and generated thumbnail in a web comfort jpg format.
+Save original width and generated thumbnail in a web compatible jpg format.

 Sketch of DD_ImgCopyResized->generateThumbnail() method